Royals vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have gone 1-1-0 against the runline over their past 10 games (two of those games had a runline set by oddsmakers).
+- The Royals have put together a 1-1-0 record against the spread over their previous 10 games (oddsmakers set runlines in two of those games).

 Royals Betting Records & Stats

-- The Royals have been victorious in 25, or 29.4%, of the 85 contests they have been chosen as underdogs in this season.
+- The Royals have come away with 25 wins in the 86 contests they have been listed as the underdogs in this season.

-- This season, Kansas City has won eight of its 27 games, or 29.6%, when it's the underdog by at least +165 on the moneyline.
+- Kansas City has a record of 5-10 in games where sportsbooks have it as underdogs of at least +190 on the moneyline.

-- The Royals have an implied victory probability of 37.7% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Royals have a 34.5% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!